secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 When determining an increase, managers should account for increases in the current fiscal year, due to factors such as:
-* Promotion.
+* Promotion
-* Transfer.
+* Transfer
-* Recent hire who is already aligned to market/performance rates.
+* Recent hire who is already aligned to market/performance rates
-* Anything else that has already increased salary during the current fiscal year.
+* Anything else that has already increased salary during the current fiscal year

 After a manager determines the performance increase (in percentages), that manager should be able to clearly communicate to the team member how it was derived.